Prem8185/Traffic-Sign-Recognition-system/README.md

 # 🚦 Traffic Sign Recognition and Driver Assistance System

-A Deep Learning-based Traffic Sign Recognition and Driver Assistance System developed using MobileNetV2, TensorFlow, Streamlit, and Google Gemini AI.
+A Machine Learning-based Traffic Sign Recognition and Driver Assistance System developed using MobileNetV2, TensorFlow, Google Gemini AI and Streamlit.

 The system recognizes traffic signs from uploaded images or camera input, generates meaningful explanations of detected signs, and provides driver assistance recommendations to support safer and more informed driving decisions.